tfcp68/yantrix/docs/syntax/110_reducers.md

 #{ newState } <= $actionPayload
 ```

-Here, `{}` braces group `#` operation, which is a reference to the `State` attribute, usually called a `Context`,
-while `$` operation is dereferencing an `Action` meta information, usually called a `Payload`.
+Here, `{}` braces group `#` operation, which is a reference to the `State` attribute, usually called a `Context`, while `$` operation is referencing an `Action` meta information, usually called a `Payload`.

-Because the result of `Reducer` is new `State` and `Context`, braces on the left side of assignment are not technically
-dereferencing anything, but for the sake of semantics they can only be figured (`{}`), as listed properties must belong
+Because the result of `Reducer` is new `State` and `Context`, braces on the left side of assignment are not technically referencing anything.
+However, for the sake of simplicity they allow to not specify a reference symbol for every listed property explicitly, implying all of them only reference `Context` properties.

-to the `Context` interface.
+The `Context` operation is bound to a `State` and is applied when the `FSM` transitions to that `State`.
+The rules of transitions are defined on higher level of syntax and are processed before `Reducers` are actually calculated.

 For more info, see [Data Objects](100_data_objects.md)

 ## Functions and Expressions

 Every `Reducer` can reference any number of variable names both on left and right side of assignment.
 All required
-properties are added to the `Context` dynamically, if needed. but each key can be listed only once.
+properties are added to the `Context` dynamically, if needed.
+But each key can be listed only once.

 If there're more properties in `Target Object` than in `Source Object` , excessive`Target Object` properties are left
 empty.

-If there're more properties in `Source Object` than in `Target Object`, such a diagram will throw an Error
+If there're more properties in `Source Object` than in `Target Object`, such a diagram will throw an error

 ```
 ''' assigns Null to the latter property, and copieis the rest